We are all to blame, Del Bosque says after Dutch mauling

 "It wasn't a question of physical fitness, when the Dutch scored the second goal we dropped our heads and became a little despondent.

-"There were very specific moments in the match, especially Silva's chance and then immediately the Dutch equalised.
+"There were very specific moments in the match, especially Silva's chance and then immediately the Dutch equalized.

 "I can't find words to explain five goals.
 We have never been a very defensive side but always coped well defending.
-Today we've been very weak in defence."
+Today we've been very weak in defense."

-Spain can get their title defence back on track when they play Chile on Wednesday.
+Spain can get their title defense back on track when they play Chile on Wednesday.

 (Writing by Iain Rogers, editing by Justin Palmer)